 - (1) During fiscal 2012, we re-negotiated contracts with certain of our clients and repair centers in the auto claims business, whereby the primary responsibility for providing the services is borne by the repair centers instead of us and the credit risk that the client may not pay for the services is no longer borne by us.
 As a result of these changes, we are no longer considered to be the principal in providing the services.
-Accordingly, we no longer account for the amount received from these clients for payments to repair centers and the payments made to repair centers for cases referred by these clients as revenue and cost of revenue, respectively, resulting in lower revenue and cost of revenue.
-The contract re-negotiation process is ongoing and aimed at simplifying our accounting requirements. - (2) Includes the following share-based compensation amounts:
+Accordingly, we no longer account for the amount received from these clients for payments to repair centers and the payments made to repair centers for cases referred by these clients as revenue and cost of revenue, respectively, resulting in lower revenue and cost of revenue. - (2) Includes the following share-based compensation amounts: